aloladze88-afk/ai-agents-intro/README.md

 Task 4 is complete.
 A deterministic validation tool now checks generated Markdown for eight required sections before the file-writing tool is allowed to save it.
 Invalid output is rejected and the missing sections are reported.

+Task 5 is complete.
+A separate Practice Designer Agent now receives the original topic and the Explainer Agent's output, then creates a short beginner-friendly exercise with expected input, expected output and one or two hints.

 ## Project structure

 ```text